ckkyue/4PCF/README.md

 This function returns the physical distance given the redshift $z$.

 ## vertices_sample.npy
-This file contains the Cartesian coordinates of 1000 sample galaxies from the CMASS sample of BOSS.
+This file contains the Cartesian coordinates of 1000 galaxies from the CMASS sample of BOSS.

 ## weights_sample.npy
-This file contains the weights associated with the 1000 sample galaxies from the CMASS sample of BOSS.
+This file contains the weights associated with the 1000 galaxies from the CMASS sample of BOSS.